 - or if the IPv6 prefix length is determined by the UP function, the CP function shall set the IPv6 Prefix Delegation Bits or IPv6 Prefix Length fields to "0".

-NOTE: The IPv6 prefix shorter than the default /64 prefix for IPv6 Prefix Delegation can include the /64 default prefix used for IPv6 stateless autoconfiguration (in EPS and 5GS) or not (5GS).
+NOTE: The IPv6 prefix shorter than the default /64 prefix for IPv6 Prefix Delegation can include the /64 default prefix used for IPv6 stateless autoconfiguration or not .
 In the latter case, the total IPv6 address space available for the PDU Session cannot be aggregated into one single IPv6 prefix; support of this latter case requires support of the IP6PL feature (see clauses 5.21.1 and 8.2.25).

 When assigning additional IPv6 prefixes (i.e. prefixes in addition to the default prefix) to a UE, the CP function shall provision/update the UE IP Address IE in the PDI which may be as part of a Create PDR IE or a Update PDR IE, or in the Create Traffic EndPoint IE or Update Traffic EndPoint IE to the UP function as described above.